 Maple Butternut Squash Pie

-This smooth, sweet, warm, Butternut Squash Pie Recipe is the perfect use of your pureed butternut squash leftovers from Thanksgiving or any other holiday.
+Butternut Squash Pie’s smooth texture, sweet taste, and warm fragrance makes for the perfect use of your leftover pureed butternut squash from Thanksgiving or any other holiday.
 Transform this leftover side dish into a decadent dessert once the Pumpkin Pie has already come and gone.
 You’ll look forward to this every year.

-This recipe for Butternut Squash Pie only requires 2 cups of leftover butternut squash puree from your holiday side dish.
-However, if you don’t have any or don’t have enough, preparing your own from scratch or purchasing a 15 ounce can of canned squash from your local grocer or Williams-Sonoma will work just fine.
+You’ll need 2 cups of puree from your holiday side dish.
+However, if you don’t have any or don’t have enough, preparing your own from scratch or purchasing a 15 ounce can of canned squash from your local grocer will work just fine.
 And don’t worry about any seasonings already added to your puree from your side dish, everything should still balance out nicely.

 Which varieties of squash can be used for squash pie?